Annalisa Hultberg, Extension Educator, food safety

 Water and electricity: You will need water access in your packshed.
 Mechanized supplies and equipment will also require electricity.

-Packshed designs that do not involve permanent buildings or infrastructure (e.g. pouring a concrete floor) are useful for farms where you do not want to put up a permanent structure.
+Packshed designs that do not involve permanent buildings or infrastructure (e.g. pouring a concrete floor) are useful for farms where you do not want to put up a permanent structure or if you cannot afford one currently.

 These designs are appropriate for any farmer, but they may be especially useful for farmers on rented land who lack the ability or reason to invest in permanent infrastructure.